GmGniap/Burmese-Table-OCR/README.md

   -  Regex characters
   -  Appending rows by rows
   - Even or Odd numbers of Array
+    1. Dictionary into Dataframe
-    1. 1D Array into Pandas.Dataframe series
+    2. 1D Array into Pandas.Dataframe series
-    2. Combine multiple sereis as one Dataframe
+    3. Combine multiple sereis as one Dataframe

 - [ ] Accuracy Test
 - [ ] Google Vision API